 As a surgical technologist, you must possess emotional stability; a conscientious work ethic; mobility; sensory abilities (hearing, visual, and tactile); manual dexterity; and critical thinking, interpersonal, communication, and cognitive skills to handle the demands of the operating room environment.
 You will be expected to be familiar with all surgical procedures, anticipate the needs of the surgical team, and stay abreast of the developments in the field.

-Eastwick College’s AAS in Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
-Only graduates from a CAAHEP-accredited surgical technology program are eligible to sit for the Certified Surgical Technologist (CST) exam, a national credentialing exam administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-The pass rate for the last graduating cohort of July 2019 was 80% pass rate with 100% participation, based on statistics provided by NBSTSA.
-While we strive to provide students with the best tools to prepare for their careers, we cannot and do not guarantee employment.
+Eastwick’s AAS in Surgical Technology is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) through the Accreditation Review Council on Surgical Technology and Surgical Assisting (ARC/STSA).
+Upon graduating from Eastwick’s program, you will be eligible to apply for the Certified Surgical Technologist (CST) exam administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
+You will need to complete 30 hours of continuing education every two years to maintain your CST credential.